Biblical Scholars

 About our current course:

-On Wednesday January 14 at 7:00 p.m. we will continue our study of Life in Christ Jesus.
-We will examine Romans chapers 7 and 8 in depth and, as always, we will consult leading scholars of the present and past in our exploration.
+On Wednesday April 8 at 7:00 p.m. we will begin our study of the messianic idea.
 Everyone is welcome to join us!
 No prior background in biblical studies is required.
-Email holyfamilysantafe@gmail.com to register and receive the Zoom link and study guide.
-Our instructor will be the Reverend Dr. Kenneth Kochbeck.
+Contact us to register and receive the Zoom link and study guide.

 About our Instructor: